sanchey92/EnterpriseTemplateSolution/README.md

 This solution contains:

 1. Authentication and Authorization with JWT token;
-2. Implementation enterprise design patterns for scale your application (Generic Repository and UnitOfWork);
+2. Implementation enterprise design patterns for scale your application (Generic Repository, Specification and UnitOfWork);

 Technology:
 1. .NET 6;